weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 Weaviate comes with a set of predefined roles.
 These roles are:

 - `admin`: The admin role has full access to all resources in Weaviate.
+- `editor`: The editor role is able to read, write, update, and delete resources in Weaviate.
+They are not able to manage roles.
 - `viewer`: The viewer role has read-only access to all resources in Weaviate.

-They are assigned to users based on the Weaviate configuration file.
-Once a user is assigned a predefined role, their permissions are set accordingly.
-These roles cannot be modified, and these users cannot have additional roles assigned to them.
+`admin` and `viewer` roles can be assigned through the Weaviate configuration file.
+Once a role is assigned to a user through the configuration file, it cannot be modified.
+The user also cannot be assigned additional roles through the Weaviate API.

+All roles can also be assigned through the Weaviate API, including the predefined roles.
+The predefined roles cannot be modified, but they can be assigned or revoked from users.

 Refer to the [authorization](./authorization.md) page for more information on how to assign predefined roles to users.